MyHealth.Alberta.ca Network

 Diversity

 All students should feel safe and welcome at school, regardless of gender, race, sexual orientation, first language or other identifiers.
 Groups of people can be diverse in their race, religion, spiritual beliefs, culture, physical ability, mental ability, gender identity, sexual orientation, education, age, ancestry, place of origin, marital status, family status, socio-economic circumstance, profession, language, health status, geographic location, group history, upbringing and life experiences.
-Alberta’s student population is very diverse, and teachers play a vital role in supporting students and developing strategies that show we value diversity
+Alberta’s student population is very diverse, and teachers play a vital role in supporting students and developing strategies that show we value diversity.

 Diversity Competency